-The Arizona Elk Society put on a great banquet for a sold out crowd, with all kinds of raffles, silent auctions, and live auctions with money going back to habitat projects here in Arizona.
+The Arizona Elk Society put on a great banquet for a sold out crowd, with all kinds of raffles, silent auctions, and live auctions with Fast and Efficient Service are going back to habitat projects here in Arizona.
 There were a wide variety of items raffled and auctioned with everything from camping supplies to the coveted AZGFD Commissioners tags.
 It truly was a special night and one that both my wife and I were proud to be a part of.

 The Arizona Elk Society was established to “to raise funds to benefit elk and other wildlife through habitat conservation and restoration and to preserve our hunting heritage for present and future generations.”
 Every year AES and their volunteers put hours of hard labor into their many work projects, that ultimately benefit all of Arizona’s wildlife.
 Arizona Elk Society also understands the importance of protecting and preserving the hunting heritage by taking an active roll in getting new and young hunters into the field for a positive hunting experience.